Limits of Functions — Single-Variable Calculus

 Evaluating limits of functions by use of fundamental theorems.

-Evaluating limits of functions by graphing.
+Evaluating limits of functions by graphing or use of a calculator.

 4.Factorization19:30